pramsey/crunchyblog/indexes/index.md

 ## GIST vs SPGIST vs BRIN

-The GIST access method is a general general scheme for for building indexes -- "generalized search tree" is what the acronym stands for -- and the index scheme used for the geometry type implements an [R-Tree](https://en.wikipedia.org/wiki/R-tree) algorithm for splitting nodes.
-This supports a wide range of different spatial use cases and data patterns.
-Data with a high degree of overlap, and data with regular layout.
-Data with heterogeneous spatial extent and data with uniform sizing.
+The GIST access method is a general purpose API for building indexes -- "generalized search tree" is what the acronym stands for -- and the index scheme used for the geometry type implements an [R-Tree](https://en.wikipedia.org/wiki/R-tree) structure.
+The R-Tree supports a wide range of different spatial use cases and data patterns.
+Data with a high degree of overlap, and also data with regular layout.
+Data with widely variable spatial extents and also data with uniform sizes.

 ![R-Tree](img/rtree.png)